hoho/conkitty/README.md

     template1
         div
+            // Notice that `$` signs in argument names should not present here.
             CALL template2 "111" "22" a6=('si' + 'x') a4="ffff"

     // Say, we have a template with a bunch of arguments with default values.